nismod/open-gira/README.md

 And to activate it: `conda activate open-gira`

-The `snakemake` package is also required to orchestrate the workflow, but it is not included in the `environment.yml` as its usage is context dependent:
-- For local deployment you may with to install `snakemake` into the _activated_ `open-gira` environment with `conda install snakemake`.
-- If running on a cluster, you could create a seperate orchestrating environment containing only snakemake, e.g. `conda env create -n snakemake python=3.9 snakemake`.
+If running on a cluster, you could create a seperate orchestrating environment containing only snakemake, e.g. `conda env create -n snakemake python=3.9 snakemake`.
 Activate this before requesting targets with `snakemake --profile <path_to_cluster_config> <target>`.

 ### Osmium